 Some alternatives to Acellus Academy are:

 - BJU – a Biblical worldview-shaping home education program that offers video lessons and accreditation.
-I’ve reviewed BJU Press here, and I was very impressed.
+I’ve reviewed BJU Press here, and I was impressed.

 - Abeka Academy – a Christian homeschooling curriculum.
 This course has online videos but a lot of paper-based textbooks.
 It’s also accredited as it’s technically another online school.